kubedb/cli/docs/tutorials/redis/README.md

   pausingTime: 2017-12-12T06:21:36Z
   phase: Paused
 ```
 KubeDB operator will notice that `spec.resume` is set to true.
-KubeDB operator will delete the DormantDatabase tpr and create a new Redis tpr using the original spec.
+KubeDB operator will delete the DormantDatabase object and create a new Redis object using the original spec.
 This will in turn start a new StatefulSet which will mount the originally created PVCs.
 Thus the original database is resumed.

 ## Wipeout Dormant Database